wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.1.0 =
+* Tested the plugin on 3.0.0
+* Added in the ability to sort custom questions
+* Fixed an issue where you could not mass delete custom questions

 = 1.0.0 =
 * Removed some default text that pointed to my wedding site, doh.